TimWongHP/taste-reference-privacy/index.md

 ## Deleting your data

 You can delete your own taste records from within the app.
-To delete your entire account and all associated data, email us at hello@tastereference.com and we will process it within 30 days.
+To delete your entire account and all associated data, email us at hello@onebowl.live and we will process it within 30 days.

 ## Third-party services